drughub-darknet-list-real/drughub-darknet-list/README.md

-Update:  19 August 2025 url is live and reachable
+Update:  23 August link is active and clickable